Charles Leclerc: FIA Formula 2 (2017)

-Leclerc achieved a record-equalling sixth consecutive pole at Silverstone, winning the feature amidst multiple reliability issues, including his brakes and exhaust setting on fire.
+Leclerc achieved a record-equalling sixth consecutive pole at Silverstone, winning the feature amidst multiple reliability issues, including brake and exhaust fires.
 He was disqualified from pole in Budapest for a technical infringement, finishing fourth in the feature and sprint after starting the former in last-place, albeit behind title rival Rowland in both.
-Leclerc returned to pole at Spa-Francorchamps, but was disqualified from his 25-second winning margin in the feature due to excessive skid block wear.
+Leclerc returned to pole at Spa-Francorchamps but was disqualified from his 25-second winning margin in the feature due to excessive skid block wear.
 Leclerc recovered to fifth after starting nineteenth in the sprint.
 Whilst battling for the lead of the Monza feature with Nyck de Vries, the pair collided on the final lap following a late-race safety car, condemning both drivers to finish outside the points.
 With a 59-point margin over Rowland heading into the penultimate round at Jerez, Leclerc required pole position and victory to clinch the title in the feature; after achieving his eighth pole of the season, he held off a late charge by Rowland to become the then-youngest GP2/Formula 2 champion—aged 19 years, 356 days—as well as the third rookie champion after Lewis Hamilton, Nico Rosberg, and Nico Hülkenberg.
 At the season-ending Yas Island round, Leclerc inherited second-place in the feature after disqualifications for Rowland and teammate Fuoco.
 Starting seventh for the sprint, he overtook Alexander Albon on the final lap to secure his record-equalling seventh victory of the season.
 Leclerc was named FIA Rookie of the Year for his efforts in 2017, achieving seven wins from 10 podiums and eight pole positions, finishing 72 points ahead of eventual runner-up Artem Markelov.